lionotm/hotel-california/README.md

 - Waitlist system designed to queue and dequeue customers
 - Client server architecture
 - Can be hosted in the cloud with containers.
 - Client: React with Material UI
 - Server: Node.js with Express
+- Database: Mongo Atlas
+- API: RESTful & GraphQL

 ## To get started